Optimization landscapes of variational quantum algorithms

 holds for $i=1,2,3$ and $\epsilon_4=\epsilon_1$.
 This implies that the presence of FTs requires the state indistinguishability $\epsilon$ to be larger than $1/3$.

-Finally, it is found that the reconcilable critical point condition in Theorem~\ref{theo4} might be relaxed that the optimization landscape could be always devoid of FTs.
-Supported with numerical evidence (see Appendix~\ref{appendixE}), we conjecture \begin{Conjecture} If both states and operators are perfectly distinguishable, i.e., $\tr[\rho_m\rho_{m'}]=0$ and $\tr[O_mO_{m'}]=0$ for any $m\neq m'$, then the optimization landscape of $F(U)$ in~(\ref{Uloss}) is always devoid of false traps. \end{Conjecture}
+Finally, the numerical evidence given in Appendix~\ref{appendixE} suggests a much stronger result that under perfect distinguishability, no FTs appear on the optimization landscape, even among non-simultaneous critical points, which is formulated as \begin{Conjecture} If both states and operators are perfectly distinguishable, i.e., $\tr[\rho_m\rho_{m'}]=0$ and $\tr[O_mO_{m'}]=0$ for any $m\neq m'$, then the optimization landscape of $F(U)$ in~(\ref{linear}) is always devoid of false traps. \end{Conjecture}